-The second part of the project will produce a future vision of FAIR data use and create a roadmap leading to that vision.
-The second part consist of two work packages:
+The second part of the project produced a future vision of FAIR data use and created a roadmap leading to that vision.
+The second part consisted of two work packages:

 - A vision for responsible and sustainable use of FAIR data in research and researcher evaluation encouraging European researchers to create FAIR data using OS-CAM framework (open science career assessment matrix);

 - A roadmap post 2021 towards responsible and sustainable research merit system for European organisations encouraging European researchers to create FAIR data.
 The roadmap is based on the overview produced in part one and will create a bridge leading from the current state to the future vision.

 Both the vision and roadmap work were executed in collaboration with European experts in online engagements and with the help of open international consultation.